yutaro1985/documentation/content/en/tracing/setup_overview/compatibility_requirements/php.md

 ### PCNTL

 We do not offer support for tracing processes forked using [pcntl][6].
 When a call to `pcntl_fork` is detected, we disable tracing in the forked process.
 The main process is still be traced.
+To request full support for `pcntl`, contact our [support team][2].

 If the application invokes `pcntl_unshare(CLONE_NEWUSER);` and the tracer is installed, the application will fatally crash.
 This happens because `unshare` with `CLONE_NEWUSER` requires the process [not to be threaded][7], while the PHP tracer uses a separate thread to send traces to the Datadog Agent without blocking the main process.